kelemen/netbeans-gradle-project/readme.md

 - The *sourceCompatibility* and the *targetCompatibility* in the build script are ignored but these can be set separately in project properties (stored with the *settings.gradle* in *.nb-gradle-properties*).
-- Global custom tasks cannot be added (as with the Maven plugin).